binazgreat/alx-higher_level_programming/0x00-python-hello_world/README.md

 Task8-Complete this source code to print object-oriented programming with Python, followed by a new line.
 Task9-Write a Python script that prints “The Zen of Python”, by TimPeters, followed by a new line.
 Task10-
-Task11-Write a function in C that checks if a singly linked list has a cycle in iti Python script that prints exactly and that piece of art is useful - Dora Korpar, 2015-10-19, followed by a new line.i
+Task11-Write a function in C that checks if a singly linked list has a cycle in iti Python script that prints exactly and that piece of art is useful - Dora Korpar, 2015-10-19, followed by a new line.
+Task12-Compile